 The practice used the information collected for the Quality and Outcomes Framework (QOF) and performance against national screening programmes to monitor outcomes for patients.
 (QOF is a system intended to improve the quality of general practice and reward good practice).
-The most recent published results were 86.6% of the total number of points available; this was lower than the national average of 94.8%.
-Exception reporting was 4.3%, compared to the national exception reporting of 9.2%.
+The most recent published results were 86.6% of the total number of points available, with 4.3% exception reporting, this was lower than the national average of 94.8% and national exception reporting of 9.2%.
 (Exception reporting is the removal of patients from QOF calculations where, for example, the patients are unable to attend a review meeting or certain medicines cannot be prescribed because of side effects).